RittmanMead/obi-metrics-agent/README.md

 ## Overview

 This application is written in Jython, to run under WLST.
 It will pull out all the OBIEE DMS metrics, and output them.
-Currently supported outputs are in Carbon/Graphite format, or native InfluxDB.
-Modifying the script to dump out CSV etc is trivial if you want to do so.
+Currently supported outputs are to file (CSV) or sent to Carbon/Graphite, or native InfluxDB.

 It's written to run under a scheduler such as crontab, and so will launch, collect metrics, and exit again.